FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 ### Third-party service authorization

 The third-party service authorization mode is quite different than the **Third-party login and registration** mode.
 Here, the user is already logged into your application.
-The login could have been through a native form (that we discussed above) or using the **Local login and registration** mode, the **Third-party login and registration** mode, or the **Enterprise login and registartion** mode.
+The login could have been through a native form (that we discussed above) or using the **Local login and registration** mode, the **Third-party login and registration** mode, or the **Enterprise login and registration** mode.
 Since the user is already logged in, all they are doing is granting access for your application to call APIs with a third-party.

 For example, let's say a user has an account with TWGTL, but each time they complete a ToDo, they want to let their Twitter followers know.
-To accomplish this, TWGTL provides a Twitter integration that will automatically send a Tweet when the user completes the ToDo.
+To accomplish this, TWGTL provides a Twitter integration that will automatically send a Tweet when the user completes a ToDo.
 The integration uses the Twitter APIs and those require an access token to call.
 In order to get an access token, the TWGTL application needs to log the user into Twitter via OAuth (technically Twitter is stuck on OAuth 1.0 but the concept is the same).

-To hook all of this up, TWGTL needs to add a button to the user's profile page that says "Connect to Twitter".
+To hook all of this up, TWGTL needs to add a button to the user's profile page that says "Connect your Twitter account".
 Notice it doesn't say "Login with Twitter" since the user is already logged in.
-Once the user clicks this button, they will be take to Twitter's OAuth server to login and grant the necessary permissions for TWGTL to Tweet for them.
+Once the user clicks this button, they will be taken to Twitter's OAuth server to login and grant the necessary permissions for TWGTL to Tweet for them.
 The workflow looks like this:

-#### Examples

-* (Buffer is a great example of this)[https://support.buffer.com/hc/en-us/articles/360038865673-Connecting-your-social-accounts-to-Buffer-Publish]
-* (Zapier is another great example)[https://zapier.com/help/doc/how-get-started-facebook-pages]
+1. A user visits TWGTL and logs into their account.
+2. They click the "My Profile" link.
+3. On their account page, they click the "Connect your Twitter account" button.
+4. This button takes them over to Twitter's OAuth server.
+5. They log into Twitter.
+6. Twitter presents the user with the permission screen and asks if TWGTL can Tweet on their behalf.
+The user grants TWGTL this permission.
+7. Twitter redirects the browser back to TWGTL where it calls Twitter's OAuth server to get an access token.
+8. TWGTL stores the access token in its database and can now call Twitter APIs.

 ### First-party service authorization